leanguardia/msc-project-pipelines/README.md

 MIT License - Copyright (c) 2020 D. Leandro Guardia V.

 ---
 Did you find this interesting?
 Let's chat!
-Drop me message at @lean_guardia (Twitter) or leandro-guardia (LinkedIn).
+Drop me message at `@lean_guardia` in Twitter or `/leandro-guardia` in LinkedIn.